-ater is a critical resource in the Western Cape and there is strong competition between the urban, industrial and agriculture sectors within the catchment area that provide water to the Cape Metropole.
+Water is a critical resource in the Western Cape and there is strong competition between the urban, industrial and agriculture sectors within the catchment area that provide water to the Cape Metropole.
+Irrrigated agriculture is responsible for 43% of the water usage from surface water resources and thus need to ensure the efficient use of irrigation water.

-Irrrigated agriculture is responsible for 43% of the water usage from surface water resources and the efficient use of irrigation water is critical.
-Effective and efficient use of irrigation water is one of the top priorities of the Department of Agriculture and a water conservation project was launched in 1999 to determine the water use efficiency of crops in certain areas.
+The effective and efficient use of irrigation water is one of the top priorities of the Department of Agriculture and a water conservation project was launched in 1999 to determine the water use efficiency of crops in certain areas.
 Over a period of four years, this project resulted in an increase in water use efficiency (kg of fruit produced per cubic meter of water) of between 15 and 20%.
-This in-field monitoring however requires extensive personnel and financial resources and a more cost effective method to reach the same objectives had to be found.
+This in-field monitoring however requires extensive personnel and financial resources and a more cost efficient method to reach the same objectives had to be found.

-The use of satellite imagery provided the opportunity and a pilot project was embarked upon with the appointment of the CSIR in Stellenbosch and Waterwatch in the Netherlands.
+The use of satellite imagery provides an opportunity to obtain this new objective and a pilot project was embarked upon with the appointment of the CSIR in Stellenbosch and Waterwatch in the Netherlands.
 The study aims at spatially estimating water use efficiency in table and wine grapes in Western Cape with remote sensing technology.